What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Introduction

 Currently available large-scale video datasets \cite{grauman2023ego,HeilbronEGN15,miech2019howto100m,SigurdssonVWFLG16,zhou2018towards} provide a rich set of annotations with expert demonstrations in domains such as cooking or house-hold activities.
-Expert demonstrations alone are not sufficient for real-world instructional scenarios such as live fitness coaching where the user might make mistakes.
-This has been addressed recently for some ego-centric instruction tasks by \cite{BaoYZSBISZC23} and \cite{WangKRPCABFTFJP23}.
-Successfully guiding a user through a fitness routine additionally necessitates the capability of understanding fine-grained human actions, providing appropriate instructions to complete the target fitness routine and providing corrective feedback -- grounded in those fine-grained human actions -- to correct mistakes made by the user.
+Expert demonstrations alone are not sufficient for real-world instructional scenarios, such as live fitness coaching, where the user may make mistakes.
+This has been addressed recently for some ego-centric instructional tasks by \cite{BaoYZSBISZC23} and \cite{WangKRPCABFTFJP23}.
+Successfully guiding a user through a fitness routine additionally necessitates the ability to understand fine-grained human actions, to provide appropriate instructions, and to provide corrective feedback---grounded in those fine-grained human actions---to correct any mistakes made by the user.

-Overall, our main contributions are: \begin{enumerate*}[label={(\arabic*)}] \item We propose the first large scale benchmark and dataset, Qualcomm Exercise Videos Dataset (\qevd{})\footnote{\url{https://developer.qualcomm.com/software/ai-datasets/qevd}}, aimed at the development of video-language models for live coaching. \qevd{} contains over 474+ hours of videos for fitness activity recognition and coaching.
-It includes short-clip videos (\qevdshortclipdataset) ($\sim$5 seconds in length) annotated with $1$M+ question-answer pairs, and long-range videos (>3 minutes in length) annotated with live feedbacks (\qevdfulldataset{}, cf., \cref{fig:finetune_dataset}); \item We perform an extensive evaluation of state-of-the-art VLMs on this task, which shows that the task is a largely unsolved with significant room for improvement; \item As a step towards closing the gap towards situated interaction, we propose a novel video LM, \model{} which, instead of being constrained to turn-based interactions, can decide on-the-fly when and what to say to the user, including corrective feedbacks at the appropriate time.
-It constitutes an end-to-end trained baseline for real-time visual interaction with a user based on live camera input. \end{enumerate*}
+Overall, our main contributions are: \begin{enumerate*}[label={(\arabic*)}] \item We propose the first large scale benchmark and dataset, Qualcomm Exercise Videos Dataset (\qevd{}), aimed at the development of video-language models for live coaching. \qevd{}\footnote{Data: \url{https://www.qualcomm.com/developer/software/qevd-dataset}; Dataset quick start guide: \url{https://github.com/varworkshop/ai_coach_fitness_2026}; and \model{} code: \url{https://github.com/Qualcomm-AI-research/FitCoach}} contains over 474+ hours of videos for fitness activity recognition and coaching.
+It includes short-clip videos (\qevdshortclipdataset) ($\sim$5 seconds in length) annotated with $1$M+ question-answer pairs, and long-range videos (>3 minutes in length) annotated with live feedback (\qevdfulldataset{}, cf., \cref{fig:finetune_dataset}); \item We perform a comprehensive evaluation of state-of-the-art VLMs on the \qevdfulldataset{} benchmark, revealing that the task is largely unsolved and offers significant room for improvement; \item As a step towards closing the gap towards situated interaction, we propose a novel video-language model, \model{}, which, instead of being limited to turn-based interactions, can decide on-the-fly when and what to say to the user.
+The model is trained end-to-end to perform real-time visual interaction with a user based on live camera input. \end{enumerate*}